Sugar is Sugar By Any Other Name… But Is It Really?

 The bottom line: we all know that over-indulging in any sugars is not the best diet, so we have created plant based delights that are as good as it gets.
 A healthy life is the right balance between feasting and fasting.

 Important note: excessive consumption of Xylitol can have a laxative effect.
 Eat in moderation.
-Xylitol is not recommended for babies.
+Xylitol is not recommended for babies or pets.